jkdxg8837/Relevance-Relation-Extraction/README.md

   title = {RRE: A Relevance Relation Extraction Framework for Cross-Domain Recommender System at Alipay}
-  author = {Jiayang Gu and Xovee Xu and Yulu Tian and Yurun Hu and Jiadong Huang and Wenliang Zhong and Fan Zhou and Lianli Gao}, booktitle = {IEEE International Conference on Multimedia and Expo}, year = {2024}, address = {Niagra Falls, Canada}, publisher = {IEEE}
+  author = {Jiayang Gu and Xovee Xu and Yulu Tian and Yurun Hu and Jiadong Huang and Wenliang Zhong and Fan Zhou and Lianli Gao}, booktitle = {IEEE International Conference on Multimedia and Expo}, year = {2024}, pages = {1--6}, address = {Niagara Falls, Canada}, publisher = {IEEE}
 }
 ```

 ## Acknowledgements

 We would like to thank Wang et al. for their open source code [SimKGC](https://github.com/intfloat/SimKGC), on which our implements are based.
+We would also like to thank ICME '24 Program Committee members for selecting our paper as one of the fifteen Best Paper Candidates.